Bonelab/bonelab-website/_members/etienne-schwyter.md

 links:
 ---

-Etienne was a Visiting Masters Student at the Bone Imaging Lab in 2006 from the ETH Zürich, Switzerland.
+Etienne was a Visiting Master’s Student at the Bone Imaging Lab in 2006 from the ETH Zürich, Switzerland.